nikiizvorski/CleanMVVM/README.md

 The project doesn't have any CD integrated.
 But if anyone would like to have that i would provide a sample implementation to any of the following: BitBucket, Github, CircleCI, Travis or any other.

+# Bintray - Maven/JCenter

+Center automation and Distribution can be added also the scripts can be added without any issues or incompatibility

 # Gradle Scripts and Managment

 The Gradle scripts and managment haven't been updated to production build since the project is unknown and the future requirements are also.
 Once someone has a proposal i can add it and update a base default one.
 Which most people have in their company.